 As I mentioned before you don’t need to have an Instant Pot brand, you can use any type you have.
 The recipe instructions are for manual settings.

-Steps to Make this Menudo
+Steps to Make Pressure Cooker Menudo

 - First the chile sauce needs to be made.
 You boil some water then add the seeded and rinsed chiles.
 Also add the onion and garlic.
 Simmer until soft.
 Then blend with some of the boiling liquid.
 Set aside.